dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/02a-metadata-enrichment/index.md

 - `dt.cost.costcenter`
 - `dt.cost.product`

-1. In your Dynatrace environment, open the Notebooks app, and specifically the provided `Enrichment Overview` notebook.
+1. In your Dynatrace environment, open the **Notebooks app**, and specifically the provided `Enrichment Overview` notebook.
 We will be using the notebook to track the enrichment status within our environment.

 ![](../../assets/images/enrichment_initial.png)

-If you are not a new to Dynatrace, you may face this scenario.
-Having a host group, but not the rest.
+If you are not new to Dynatrace, you may face this scenario - having a host group, but not the rest.

-2. Open K8s app, go to Namespaces, and check the existing labels & annotations for the easytrade namespace.
+2. Open K8s app, go to Namespaces, and check the existing labels & annotations for the **Easytrade** namespace.

 <div align="center">
 <img width="600" src="../../assets/images/labels_of_easytrade.png">